 Selected by the world’s top travel experts.

-We asked the world's top travel experts to pick 2019's emerging travel destinations from dozens of nominations from tourism boards around the world.
-The 9 destinations they selected in North America probably aren't places you had on your bucket list ... until now.
+We asked the world’s top travel experts to pick 2019’s emerging travel destinations from dozens of nominations from tourism boards around the world.
+The 9 destinations they selected in North America probably aren’t the places to travel you had on your bucket list … until now.

 This is the second post in our annual series of the best emerging destinations by continent.

 Winner of Our 2019 Judges’ Award

-It's official: the secret is out about Manitoba.
+It’s official: the secret is out about Manitoba.
 First, it was named by Lonely Planet as a top 10 travel destination for 2019.
-And now it's won the Travel Lemming Judges' Top Choice Award too!
+And now it’s won the Travel Lemming Judges’ Top Choice Award too!
 And, though you may not have thought about visiting Manitoba before, the case for why you should is pretty easy to make: Manitoba is a natural paradise with tons of things to do.
 You can kayak alongside beluga whales in the arctic, lock eyes with a wild polar bear in Churchill, or spend your night in awe of the Northern Lights.
-And, lest you think Manitoba is some backwater, its capital Winnipeg is an undiscovered cultural center spilling over with a burgeoning culinary scene, modern museums, and boutique shops galore, and plenty of excellent day trips to explore.
+And, lest you think Manitoba is some backwater, its capital Winnipeg is an undiscovered cultural center spilling over with a burgeoning culinary scene, modern museums, boutique shops galore, and plenty of excellent day trips to explore.